-During the Cookie Program, you will maintain close communication with troops within your Service Unit to stay updated on cookie happenings, relay announcements from council, and offer your guidance and support.
-You should remind troops of deadlines and keep cookie spirits high by being a cookie promoter and a resource for troop questions and concerns.
+During the Product Programs, you will maintain close communication with troops within your Service Unit to stay updated on happenings, relay announcements from council, and offer your guidance and support.
+You should remind troops of deadlines and keep spirits high by being a program promoter and a resource for troop questions and concerns.

-To keep track of Troop Cookie Managers (TCMs) in your Service Unit and their contact information, feel free to use this SU TCM Template to help you stay organized.
+To keep track of Troop Cookie Managers (TCMs)/Troop Fall Product Managers (TFPMs) in your Service Unit and their contact information, feel free to use this SU TCM Template to help you stay organized.

-A pre-Cookie Program troop meeting, good communication, and documentation throughout the program are key to your Service Unit’s success.
-You may not be able to meet in-person this year, but you can still host a Service Unit cookie meeting virtually.
+A pre-Program troop meeting, good communication, and documentation throughout the program are key to your Service Unit’s success.
+You may not be able to meet in-person, but you can still host a Service Unit Fall Product meeting virtually.

 At this meeting, you’ll help troops understand: